pabasara-mahindapala/cat-app/README.md

 # Cat App

 It's an app with a bunch of cats!
-But it can teach you about how to use the Remix framework.
+But it can teach you how to use the Remix framework.

 ## Development